bijoutrouvaille/fireward/readme.md

 ## TODO

-- Rewrite in actual Parsec
+- Rewrite in actual Parsec to allow for better error messages
 - Add comments

 ## License